-Distribution: Distributed in the central and southeastern counties in Washington; Washington south to California, east to Idaho and Nevada.
+Distribution: Occurring east of the Cascades crest in central and southeastern Washington\' Washington to California, east to Idaho and Nevada.

 Habitat: Dry, rocky or sandy areas, often in sagebrush, low to moderate elevations.